dbrosoft/java-getopt/README-typetools.txt

 Update the PACKAGE environment variable below.

+Use the latest Checker Framework version by changing `pom.xml`.

 To upload to Maven Central
 --------------------------

+This must be done on a CSE machine, which has access to the necessary passwords.

 # Update the version number in Makefile, cfMavenCentral.xml, and this file.